Need the quick answer? Read our FAQ on "How often to change the air filter".

 When To Change Your Air Filters

 Most filters have a printed "expiration" date on the packaging.
 It may instruct "Lasts up to 3 months" or "Change filter every 90 days".
 Check out the filters at the store and you should see that some are meant to only last one month, while other manufacturers (like Honeywell) have created media air cleaners with filters meant to be exchanged once every 6-12 months.
 The norm seems to be once every few months for most higher quality filters, but we have a rule of thumb that we tell our readers to go by.
 If it's dirty, change it!
 A dirty air filter can exacerbate or cause damage to pricey parts, like your compressor, so it's recommended to change it out more often than neglect it.
 If you want to follow the manufacturer's recommended limit, we suggest scribbling the date on the filter when you swap it out, and adding a reminder for yourself in your phone or on a calendar.
-Also be aware that your filter manufacturer might have a different recommendation from your HVAC unit manufacturer.
+Also be aware that your filter manufacturer might have a different recommendation from your HVAC system manufacturer.

 Choosing how often to change your air filters relies upon several factors: